 This is the nearest Allah gets to a golden rule:

 “Muhammad is the messenger of Allah.
 And those with him are hard against the disbelievers and merciful among themselves…” (48:29)

 2. Along with the book goes a Covenants Initiative which Muslims are invited to sign.
 Among other things it says:

 “…in the understanding that these covenants, if accepted as genuine, have the force of law in the shari’ah today and that nothing in the shari’ah, as traditionally and correctly interpreted, has ever contradicted them.”

 That is quite a claim.
 Dr Morrow draws a distinction between “the true shari’ah as understood by traditional Muslim scholars” and “the Wahhabi/Salafi perversion of it that is in force in many places today”.
-This is surprising to hear since Salafis and other Sunnis work from the same books written by the various schools of jurisprudence in the middle ages, the major differences to be found around the world today merely reflecting how much or how little of shariah law is applied.
+This is surprising to hear since Salafis and other Sunnis work from the same books written by the various schools of jurisprudence in the middle ages.
+The major differences to be found in the legal codes of Muslim countries around the world today merely reflect how much or how little of shariah law is applied.

 Regarding his central concerns of tolerance and interfaith relations I think he would have much to discuss with the distinguished professor of shariah Imran Ahsan Khan Nyazee who wrote:

 “This leaves no doubt that the primary goal of the Muslim community, in the eyes of its jurists, is to spread the word of Allah through jihad, and the option of poll-tax [jizya] is to be exercised only after subjugation [of non-Muslims].”

 3. How do the Covenants compare to some of Mohammed’s other, undisputed, letters to neighbouring rulers?
 The following are quite uncompromising with Mohammed making offers which the recipients can hardly refuse: